Twice Removed from Yesterday

-Twice Removed from Yesterday is guitarist and songwriter Robin Trower's first solo album.
+Twice Removed from Yesterday is the English guitarist and songwriter Robin Trower's first solo album.
 It was released in March 1973.
 Cover art is by "Funky" Paul Olsen.
 The album was re-released on CD in 1990 by Capitol.

+The album was reissued in 2023.
+It includes 2023 remaster, outtake, alternate mixes and tracks recorded at "John Peel Show" on 26 March 1973.